rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

 The [repository for this module](https://github.com/rollyourown-xyz/ryo-coturn) contains a number of resources for including the module in a [rollyourown.xyz](https://rollyourown.xyz) project.
 The steps for including the module are:

-1. Add the TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `get-modules.sh` script in the project:
+1. Add the STUN/TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `get-modules.sh` script in the project:

     ```bash
     ## Service proxy module